YifanHan07/SimpleHealth/README.md

 View:  TagSelectionView displays the avaliable and selected tags.

-### User Story 6: View detailed nutrition information
+### User Story 6: Save and Combine Meals for Nutritional Summary

-Description:  Provide detailed nutritional information for a selected recipe.
+Description:  Save and Combine meals for nutrition sammary User Interaction: The user wants to save the recipe they want , and know how many nutrition thay will have if they choose these recipes for a day

-User Interaction: The user wants to view detailed nutritional information for each recipe to make informed meal choices.
+Controller: In the file SaveRecipeController, handles user save a recipe.

-Controller: In the file ViewNutritionDetailsController, handles user selection of a recipe.
+            In the file MealPlannerController, handles user select mutiple recipes and see the summary of nutrition.

-Presenter: In the file ViewNutritionDetailsPresenter,  formats and displays the nutritional information.
+Interactor: In the file SaveRecipeInteractor, retrieves and processes save recipe action.

-Interactor: In the file ViewNutritionDetailsInteractor, retrieves and processes the nutritional details of a selected recipe.
+            In the file SaveRecipeInteractor, retrieves and processes select multiple recipes in collection and calculate the nutrition summary action.